Raising the drinking age to 21: Pros and cons

-Most South Africans do not drink alcohol, yet South Africa’s consumption per capita is extremely high by international standards.
-The inference is that those who do drink, drink in excess.
-Heavy episodic drinking (binge drinking) is typical and there are also high levels of youth drinking.
+Most South Africans do not drink alcohol yet South Africa’s consumption per capita is extremely high by international standards.
+Those who do drink, drink to excess.
+Binge drinking is typical and levels of youth drinking are high.

-Government (led by the Department of Trade and Industry and supported by the Department of Health) proposed a number of amendments to the national Liquor Act, 2003 in line with the National Liquor Policy, 2015.
-The most notable being amendments to Sections 9, 10, 13 and 34A that dealt with:
+Based on this, government (led by the Department of Trade and Industry and supported by the Department of Health) proposed amendments to the national Liquor Act, 2003.
+The most notable:

-• Changes to the licensing requirements with regard to B-BBEE; and
+• Changes to the licensing requirements in respect of B-BBEE; and

 • Extended liability for manufacturers, distributors and retailers of alcohol.

-The results of the economic model uncovered the effect of the proposed amendments on overall output, tax and employment in the alcohol industry and economy-wide in the low impact and high impact scenarios.
+It evaluated the effect of the proposed amendments on overall output, tax, and employment in the alcohol industry and the economy as a whole for low and high impact scenarios.
 The immediate impacts on the advertising and media industry were also evaluated.

-Genesis’s technical inputs, rigorous, independent and objective study provided the social partners and government with facts and evidence to debate further the merits of the amendments.
+Genesis’s technical inputs across three practices, rigorous, independent and objective study provided the social partners and government with facts and evidence to further debate the merits of the amendments.